 The Magazine Association of BC is committed to encouraging inclusivity, diversity, accountability and accessibility.

-Our most recent project is offering two workshops in concert with the Association of Book Publishers of BC in Vancouver and Victoria on May 23 and 24.
+Our most recent project was offering two workshops in concert with the Association of Book Publishers of BC (ABPBC) in Vancouver and Victoria on May 23 and 24, 2019.

 Stealing Someone Else’s Voice by Ijeoma Oluo